foundrytechnologies/flow-sdk/Readme.md

   # Defines a shorthand for setting a utility price threshold.
   # Foundry uses these utility thresholds to optimize global utility across all tasks.
   # Valid options: [critical, high, standard, low].
-  # If not specified, defaults to 'standard' or the configured default in the 'flow_config' file
+  # If not specified, defaults to 'standard' or the configured default in the 'flow_config' file.
   # Set values in the 'flow_config' file to override defaults.
   priority: low  # Example for lower priority 'batch' tasks